-To be considered as a candidate for admission into the program, a student must have completed and submitted the following: (All forms are available upon request or at the website: http://www.sbuniv.edu/cosm/at/)
+To be considered as a candidate for admission into the program, a student must have completed and submitted the following:

 - 1. Declared major in Bachelor of Science in Athletic Training at SBU - 2.
 Minimum of 2 semesters completed. - 3.
 Minimum cumulative GPA of 2.50. - 4.
 Enrolled in or successful completion of the following courses (course listings are specific to SBU):